 Inchree Waterfall Trail

 This one is a little bit outside Glencoe, but is a great stopping off point on the way to Fort William!
 Travelling from the south, just after leaving Onich, take the road on the right signposted 'Inchree'.
-Follow this road until you reach a large Forestry Commission carpark.
+Follow this road until you reach a large Forestry Commission carpark (charge).
 There are boards here showing the different walks available, the distance, time and effort, and also a little red squirrel hide.
 To view Inchree Waterfall, take the track opposite the board.
 This stays relatively low level at first then climbs gently then more steeply up alongside the river.
 There are two viewing areas where you can take a seat and look down over the impressive falls.
 If you're up for something a bit more adventurous, outdoor company Vertical Descents offer canyoning and cliff jumping around the waterfall here.

 Lairig Gartain

 This is actually part of a much longer walk - the Two Lairigs, which you can find here on Walk Highlands - but for the sake of sticking to short(ish) walks I'm just sharing my favourite section here.
 Park in the large layby on the corner west of Altnafeadh.
 It is currently on Google Maps as "Glencoe Viewpoint", and the views here towards Buachaille Etive Beag and the Three Sisters are impressive.
 Look for the Right of Way sign marked "Glen Etive by the Lairig Gartain" and then follow this lovely, winding trail between the two Buachailles and up to the pass - just over 2 and a half miles.
 Keep an eye out for the herds of deer on the hillside!
 From here, you can see Ben Starav and down into Glen Etive.
 The longer walk descends into Glen Etive and returns around the other side of Buachaille Etive Beag, but an out-and-back walk to the Lairig gives a great sense of being out amongst the mountains.
-Take a towel and enjoy some of the swim spots along the river on your way back - just make sure that your body is acclimatised to the cold water and don't swim alone unless you have experience of wild swimming!

 The Devil’s Staircase